About Endgame Viable

 • Facebook: Endgame Viable is technically a page there.
 Unfortunately I don’t know how Facebook works anymore, so definitely don’t try to contact me there.

 • Fediverse: I write microblog posts at @ultrviolet@gts.endgameviable.com, but I rarely check for replies.
-I don’t use it for social media, in other words.
+I don’t use it as social media, in other words, just for publishing.

 • You’d think there would be some way to funnel notifications from all these different systems into one place.
 I should look into that.